gaving/htahub/README.md

 # HtaHub

-A front-end for managing a storing hta files.
+A front-end for managing and storing HTA files.

+## Installation

+    bower install